Explore Poole

 Frequently asked questions

-Poole Harbour (the second largest natural harbour in the world), Sandbanks (one of the most expensive beaches in the world), Brownsea Island (where Baden-Powell held the first Scout camp in 1907), and a Dorset port of extraordinary natural and social significance Roam surfaces the hidden gems that make Poole worth exploring.
+Poole is a place in Dorset known for poole Harbour (the second largest natural harbour in the world), Sandbanks (one of the most expensive beaches in the world), Brownsea Island (where Baden-Powell held the first Scout camp in 1907), and a Dorset port of extraordinary natural and social significance.
+Poole Harbour is the second largest natural harbour in the world — only Sydney is larger.
+The population is around 151,000.

-Yes — Roam is live in Poole and across Dorset.
-Download free on iOS or Android.
+Yes.
+Roam is a free local discovery app live in Poole and across Dorset.
+It is available on iOS and Android.